 Research Topic: Resuspension and turbulence in Lake Erie

 Research Topic: Modelling Harmful Algae Blooms in lakes

 Fatemeh Gholami Mahyari

-Co-supervised with Dr. R. Mulligan and Dr. P. Champagne, Dr. da Silva and Dr. Filion
+Co-supervised with Dr. R. Mulligan, Dr. P. Champagne, Dr. da Silva and Dr. Filion

 Research Topic: Water quality modelling of Wastewater Stabilization Ponds